Cleanliness is a mindset – a positive habit that keeps the body, mind & environment happy, healthy, simple, neat and delightful. – Amit Ray

 Our Massage Therapists do not provide Massage Therapy Services or enter the Massage Therapy Office if they are known or suspected to be ill.
 At the first sign(s) of illness, our providers cancel and/or reschedule sessions with clients and the sick Massage Therapist goes home, or stays there if they have not yet come in for the day.

 If a client is known and suspected to be ill, the client WILL be expected to let their provider know, and to either cancel or reschedule their massage for a later date.
-We ask that all clients do NOT come into the office if the are ill or think they may be.
+We ask that all clients do NOT come into the office if they are ill or think they may be.

 We strongly DO encourage ALL clients and Massage Therapists to receive regular health care, both traditional and alternative.
 To take steps themselves towards good hygienic practices.
 And to take any and all steps necessary to remain in as good Health and Wellness as possible.

-2 thoughts on “How We Utilize Hygienic & Sanitary Massage Therapy Practice EVERY Day
+2 thoughts on “How We Utilize Hygienic & Sanitary Massage Therapy Practice EVERY Day”